-When creating tutorial videos or assisting clients at other universities, my guiding question is: How would I like to be taught?
-When I first began my neuroimaging career, I often found documentation about fMRI analysis difficult to follow.
-I began my first set of online videos as screencasts which made it easy to replicate the steps to do a certain procedure, a format that I've continued to build upon.
+When creating tutorial videos or writing blog posts, I always ask myself: How would I like to be taught?
+When I began my neuroimaging career I often found documentation about neuroimaging analysis difficult to follow, and I assumed others faced the same obstacles I did.
+I began my first set of online videos as screencasts which made it easy to replicate the steps to do a certain procedure, a format I've continued to build upon.

-With the advent of online learning resources and online databases of fMRI data, it is now possible for anyone with a computer and an Internet connection to do fMRI analysis.
-This is especially important for students at smaller colleges and universities without an MRI scanner; even a decade ago, it would be nearly impossible for a student at one of these institutions to have any experience with fMRI analysis.
+With the advent of online neuroimaging databases such as openneuro.org, it is possible for anyone with a computer and an Internet connection to do fMRI analysis.
+This is especially important for students at smaller colleges and universities without an MRI scanner; a decade ago, it would be nearly impossible for a student at one of these institutions to have any experience with fMRI analysis.

-Above all, I aim to make learning fMRI analysis enjoyable. fMRI is a complex field that draws upon physics, physiology, statistics, experimental design, and much more.
+Above all, I aim to make learning fMRI analysis enjoyable.
+Neuroimaging is a complex field that draws upon physics, physiology, statistics, experimental design, and much more.
 The first steps toward learning it can be daunting, but they don't have to be.
 By explaining concepts clearly, concisely, and with a bit of humor, I hope to empower the next generation of neuroimaging researchers to realize their full potential.